censorship-no/ceno-docs/user-manual/en/browser/troubleshooting.md

 ## Others cannot retrieve content seeded by my device

-First, make sure that your device is still seeding the content by going to the [*CENO Settings* page](settings.md), only leaving the *Get content shared by other users* box checked, then accessing that content again: it should load (at least partially), and pushing the CENO address bar icon should only show non-zero values under *Distributed cache* or *Local cache*.
+First, make sure that your device is still seeding the content by going to the [*CENO Settings* page](settings.md), only leaving the *Get content shared by other users* box checked, then accessing that content again: it should load (at least partially), and pushing the CENO address bar icon should only show non-zero values under *Shared by others' CENO cache* or *Shared by local CENO cache*.

 If the content does not load, it could be that CENO has already removed it, since it automatically cleans up stale content (older than a week by default) from your local cache.
 Enable *Get content via injector* in the Settings page and access the content again.
 Please allow a couple of minutes to pass for the device to announce the content in the distributed cache index.
 Make *Get content shared by other users* the only checked box again and access the content once more; if it still does not load, it may be that the particular content is not deemed safe for sharing by Ouinet.